 The easiest way to avoid threats and stay safe while traveling in Belize is to book a guided tour with a reputable operator.
 Tours will utilize private transfers instead of public transport or taxis.
 Travel packages stay in reputable hotels and lodges away from crowded town centers.
 Activities, excursions and day tours will be arranged with experienced professional guides.

 Is Belize open for travel?
 Many travelers are asking “Can you travel to Belize right now?”
 The answer is yes, Belize is open for travel.
-Currently there are COVID travel restrictions and protocols in Belize.
+With restrictions rescinded, traveling to Belize in the aftermath of COVID is streamlined.

 Travelers are no longer required to download and complete the Belize health app prior to arrival.
 They are required to complete the customs and immigration form that is provided on your flight.
 Find more information at Travel Belize.